Microsoft Compliance Score (Preview)

 Compliance Score tracks two types of controls:

-- Microsoft-managed controls: these are controls for Microsoft cloud services, which Microsoft is responsible for implementing
+- Microsoft-managed controls: controls for Microsoft cloud services, which Microsoft is responsible for implementing

-- Customer-managed controls: these are controls managed by your organization, which you are responsible for implementing
+- Customer-managed controls: controls managed by your organization, which you are responsible for implementing

 An assessment is an evaluation of a template that initiates the scoring process for your organization.
 Assessments group the actions necessary to meet the requirements of a standard, regulation, or law.
 For example, you may have an assessment that, when you complete all actions within it, brings your Office 365 settings in line with ISO 27001 requirements.